 IF I DON’T GET THROUGH FROM THE SHORTLIST, WHAT HAPPENS?

 If you get as far as the shortlist, you will have done well.
-If you don’t get into the main group from the shortlist, you will be put into the reserve group that meets two or three times a term.
+If you don’t get into the main group from the shortlist, you will be put into the reserve group that meets once a month.
 From the reserve group, you get the chance to move into the main group and sometimes attend casting sessions.

 HOW MANY PEOPLE DO YOU SEE?